 From stories about casual child-on-child abuse to tales from perpetual African civil wars to a short tale of a creature that was never meant to be, Silent Screams boasts a lot of horrific variety without resorting to any of the usual cliches in horror fiction.
 Yes, a few of the stories lean toward some good old tropes, but the authors have done a great job with turning them on their heads.

-There might be readers that could be turned away by the byline however: “socially-concious dark fiction” did sound preachy when I got my hands on the copy but I was pleasantly surprised.
+There might be readers that could be turned away by the byline, however: “socially-conscious dark fiction” did sound preachy when I got my hands on the copy but I was pleasantly surprised.
 The editor did a good job of picking smart, subtle stories that hammer their point home without bashing you over the head with it.
 Emory Watts has also done a stellar job with the interior art and the anthology’s haunting cover.

 Some of the stories were a bit on the nose, however.
-It makes sense, since subtlety is something that takes skill, but even those stories did have a solid narrative and a good plot with a lot of creepy scenes thrown in.
+It makes sense since subtlety is something that takes skill, but even those stories did have a solid narrative and a good plot with a lot of creepy scenes thrown in.

 So if you’ve had your fill of conventional Lovecraftian terror and want to try something other than regular old horror, give Silent Screams a try.
 It will be worth your time.

 Silent Screams Anthology is scheduled to be published by Serpent and Dove in October 31st